iossifovlab/snakeobjects/documentation/introduction.rst

 ..
 TODO: Add description of the example above.

-The first two lines in this rule use functions T and DT described below.
+The first two lines in this rule use functions :py:func:`.T`  and :py:func:`.DT`.

-.. autofunction :: snakeobjects.snakeUtils.T
-.. autofunction :: snakeobjects.snakeUtils.DT

-Parameters and log are definen by functions P and LFS.
+Parameters and log are definen by functions :py:func:`.P` and :py:func:`.LFS`.

-.. autofunction :: snakeobjects.snakeUtils.P
-.. autofunction :: snakeobjects.snakeUtils.LFS

 Projects
 --------